 Specifies the location of the authorized_keys file that contains the private and public keys used to validate remote amster client connections.

 The default location for the authorized_keys file is the /path/to/openam/security/keys/amster/ directory.
-Its content is similar to an OpenSSH authorized keys file.

-amster attribute: forgerock-am-auth-amster-authorized-keys
+Its content is similar to an amster attribute: forgerock-am-auth-amster-authorized-keys